hector-ledesma/Bubble-Sort-Visualizer/README.md

 # Algorithms Visualizer :bar_chart:
 > Everyone's done it and so shall I!

-Everyone seems to have an algorithm visualizer in their portfolio, and for **good** reason.
+Everyone seems to have an algorithm visualizer in their portfolio, and for a **good** reason.
 My aim with this long-term project is to develop a collection of algorithms in order to display both my understanding of them, as well as grow and demonstrate my skills with C++.

 ### Dependencies :bookmark_tabs: :